Akshaygirhe58/Gemini-powered-Chatbot-/README.md

    streamlit run app.py
    ```

-   The application will be accessible at [http://localhost:8501/](http://localhost:8501/).
+   The application will be accessible.

 ## Usage

-1. Open your web browser and navigate to [http://localhost:8501/](http://localhost:8501/).
+1. Open your web browser and navigate.
 2. Enter your message in the chat input box.
 3. Chat with Google Gemini-Pro and view the responses in real-time.